PEP 739 – build-details.json

 Type | string |

 Description | Base prefix of the Python installation.
-Either an absolute path, or a relative path to directory where this file is contained. |
+Either an absolute path, or a path relative to directory where this file is contained. |

 Examples | /usr , ../.. , etc. |